okta/okta-sdk-dotnet/docs/OrgSettingApi.md

 Retrieve the Org Contact Types

-Gets Contact Types of your organization.
+Retrieves Contact Types of your organization

 ### Example
 ```csharp